Local

 “Arthur T. Demoulas filed his response to the Board’s lawsuit knowing there were high hurdles given the broad latitude Delaware courts give to Boards of Directors.
 Market Basket is an incredible success by every measure.
 As his father before him, the late Telemachus A. Demoulas, Arthur T. has devoted his entire working life to building and growing Market Basket in a way that has brought benefit to all stakeholders – its Associates, its customers, the communities that Market Basket serves, and its shareholders.”

-The board says Demoulas remains an important shareholder and says they will be working with him into the future.
+The board says Demoulas remains an important shareholder and will continue working with him in the future.

 Download the FREE Boston 25 News app for breaking news alerts.